- Invest in apprenticeship programs

 Mike will protect working Americans, making sure employees have the right to organize, and receive the fair wages, paid family leave and retirement benefits they deserve.

 Streamline the federal government’s career and technical training programs

 Mike will streamline the federal government’s 43 employment and training programs, pool their resources, and focus funding on those that deliver the best results for workers.
 He will direct his vice president to lead this effort.

 Make career and technical training programs more affordable

 Mike will make sure people can access unemployment insurance benefits to help pay for career and technical training programs.
 He also will launch a pilot program to give people federal student aid for eligible short-term certificate programs.

 Mike Bloomberg has a strong record of supporting career and technical education.

 As mayor, Mike created innovative new high schools that combine work experience, internships and career credentials with a traditional curriculum.
 Mike also launched and expanded programs to help young people get internships to learn digital skills and gain work experience.

-- Through Bloomberg Philanthropies, Mike is supporting organizations that help connect high school students with skills and experience.
-So far over 2,000 students around the country have received skills training for high-demand jobs, and Mike’s support will help train 20,000 more students by 2022.
+Since leaving office, Mike has been supporting organizations that help connect high school students with skills and experience.
+More than 2,000 students around the country have received skills training for high-demand jobs.
+Mike’s support is projected to help train 20,000 more students by 2022.